 If you've spent time in the country as I have, you'll soon become aware of the despair that's still hanging heavy almost everywhere you go.

-Don't dwell on it too much, but what you can do is help out in any way you can, even if it means purchasing pirated DVD movies, music and anything else you can lay your hands on.
-Unlike home, here in Cambodia it all goes to an excellent cause.
+Don't dwell on it too much, but what you can do is help out in any way you can, even if it means purchasing pirated DVD movies, music and anything else you can lay your hands on that could significantly help these guys.
+Unlike home, here in Cambodia, it all goes to an excellent cause.

 On a separate note, but not entirely out of place, it certainly wouldn't hurt to open your heart and extend a helping hand by donating any spare cash you might have to make the lives of these humble Cambodian locals that much more sustainable.
-Of all the countries I've had the pleasure touring, Cambodia really hit a soft spot in my heart.
+Of all the countries I've had the pleasure of touring, Cambodia hit a soft spot in my heart.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.